 It recently occurred to me that I’ve referenced the Dragon Ball franchise in several blog articles.
 So I’ve taken the opportunity to gather everything into one spot, including information that I haven’t previously mentioned.
 This is meant to be a very basic introduction and not an exhaustive analysis.
-My current interest here is in modern adaptations of Journey to the West.
-Those interested in a broader discussion on the influences of Dragon Ball should consult the work of Derek Padula.
+My current interest here is in modern adaptations of Journey to the West (Xiyouji, 西遊記, 1592).

 I. Son Goku

-Goku’s proficiency in boxing has a fun connection to Sun Wukong.
+Goku’s proficiency in boxing (fig. 3) has a fun connection to Sun Wukong.
 Series creator Akira Toriyama partly based the Saiyan’s fighting style on the Wing Chun techniques used by Bruce Lee and Jackie Chan in their respective films.
 This style falls under the umbrella term “Short Fist” (Duan quan, 短拳), a school of martial arts with a low stance and quick, compact punches.
 Journey to the West states that this very style is the Monkey King’s preferred fighting technique!
 He uses Short Fist a few times in the novel.

-Goku’s Ozaro (大猿) form, or his ability to change into a titanic “great ape” during a full moon, is largely based on the Monkey King’s cosmic transformation.
+Goku’s Ozaro (大猿) form, or his ability to change into a titanic “great ape” during a full moon (fig. 5), is largely based on the Monkey King’s cosmic transformation.
 The novel calls this magical skill the “Method of Modeling Heaven on Earth” (Fatian xiangdi, 法天像地), and Sun uses it to grow 100,000 feet (30,480 m) tall during battles with powerful opponents.
 This is related to ancient Pre-Qin and Han dynasty concepts of astral-geography later used in the construction of imperial Chinese cities.

-While I don’t have confirmation from Toriyama, Goku’s “Instant Transmission” skill might be based on the aforementioned cloud somersault.
+While I don’t have confirmation from Toriyama, Goku’s “Instant Transmission” skill (fig. 6) might be based on the aforementioned cloud somersault.
 This is because Chinese Buddhist literature mentions the world of man is separated from the Buddha’s paradise by 108,000 li (the distance covered by the cloud), and the only way to instantly bypass all of the hardships in-between is achieving enlightenment.
 Hence the cloud somersault is symbolic of instant travel.

 II.
 Other characters